 Myth #2: All rosé is sweet

 No doubt about it, there’s a plethora of sweet, pink wine to choose from.
-But true rosés — such as those from Provence — are dry by law.
+True rosés — such as those from Provence — are dry by law.
 The wines have little to no residual sugar and lots of ripe berry, melon and citrus notes.
 These are thirst-quenching choices, especially in the summer.

 Myth #3: You can tell by the “legs” when you’re drinking a great wine